shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 * * *
+Cloud computing starts with anticipation.
+But may end with precipitation when it all goes wrong.
+***

+* * *
 99 year old man dying

 man: Oh!
 God, Save Me!!